Florida law makes these out-of-state driver's licenses invalid

-A bill signed into law by Governor Ron DeSantis seeks to prevent undocumented immigrants who have out-of-state driver’s licenses from using them in Florida.
+A bill signed into law by Gov. Ron DeSantis seeks to prevent undocumented immigrants who have out-of-state driver’s licenses from using them in Florida.

 Undocumented immigrants have never had the right to get a driver’s license in the state, but many drive anyway.